bocoup/infrastructure-foundation/README.md

 ## This repository is archived
-Due to the environment it manages being phased out, the code for its infrastructure is being archived.
+Due to the environment it manages (Bocoup-Foundation) being phased out, this code for managing its infrastructure is being archived.

 # Bocoup Foundation Inc
 > our infrastructure, as code